CTCycle/FEXT-Autoencoder/README.md

 ## 5. How to use
 The project is organized into subfolders, each dedicated to specific tasks.

 **resources:** includes various subfolders for organizing data and results for data validation and model training and evaluation.
-The `resources/dataset/` folder contains images used to train the autoencoder model. `resources/predictions/` holds both input images for inference and their corresponding encodings from the pretrained encoder model.
+The `resources/dataset/` folder contains images used to train the autoencoder model. `resources/encoding/` holds both input images for inference and their corresponding encodings from the pretrained encoder model.
 The `resources/results/` folder is used to save the results of data validation, while `resources/checkpoints/` contains the pretrained model checkpoints.

 **training:** contained within this folder are the necessary files for conducting model training and evaluation.
 The training model checkpoints are saved in `resources/checkpoints/`.
 Run `model_training.py` to initiate the training process for the autoencoder, or launch the jupyter notebook `model_evaluation.py` to evaluate the performance of pretrained model checkpoints using different metrics.

-**inference:** run `features_extraction.py` to use the pretrained encoder from a model checkpoitn to extract abstract representation of image features in the form of lower-dimension embeddings, using images from `resources/inference/input_images` and saving their corresponding encodings in `resources/inference/encoder_output`.
+**inference:** run `kmages_features_extraction.py` to use the pretrained encoder from a model checkpoint to extract abstract representation of image features in the form of lower-dimension embeddings.
+This will load images from `resources/encoding/input_images` and save their corresponding encodings in `resources/encoding/encoder_output` as .npy files.

 ### 5.1 Configurations
 For customization, you can modify the main configuration parameters using `configurations.json` in the root project folder.